wakandacat/simple-todoapp-django/README.md

 9) Create a file called `.env` in the simple-todoapp-django folder
 10) Generate a secret key by running `python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'` in the terminal.
 Copy the output.
 11) Edit `.env` (created in part 9) with a text editor like notepad, and add a line that says `SECRET_KEY="your-secret-key-here"`.
 Paste the output from part 10 into 'your-secret-key-here'.
-12) On the terminal, navigate to `simple-todoapp-django/studentdemo` and run `python manage.py migrate`
+12) On the terminal, navigate to `simple-todoapp-django` and run `python manage.py migrate`
 13) Run the server by clicking the play button for the run configuration you set up
 14) Navigate to 127.0.0.1:8000!
 Your app should load.